collective/pyf.aggregator/README.rst

 ================================

-The Python Package Filter Aggregator (``pyf.aggregator``) aggregates the meta information of all Python packages in the PyPI.
+The Python Package Filter Aggregator (``pyf.aggregator``) aggregates the meta information of all Python packages in the PyPI and enhances it with data from GitHub.

 Requirements
 ------------